Leonardofreua/Python_Miscellaneous/README.md

 Design Patterns: Python
 =======================

-A collection containing the catalog of Design Patterns, some Sorting Algorithms, Thread Life Cycle and other small Algorithms.
+A collection containing the catalog of Design Patterns, Thread Life Cycle and other small Algorithms.
 Below you will see the lists with the protagonists of this collections.

 ## **Design Patterns**: